JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/different_dolphin.md

 ## (Optional) `constantGameStartAddress`

 Each time you click Execute Script for a Dolphin game, one of the first script actions is to figure out the address where the Gamecube/Wii game's memory starts.
-This is done automatically by running a Cheat Engine scan for the game ID (in NA Metroid Prime's case, `GM8E01`) as a string, and then selecting one of the addresses that ends in 0000.
+This is done automatically by running a Cheat Engine scan for the game ID (for Metroid Prime in North America, `GM8E01`) as a string, and then selecting one of the addresses that ends in 0000.

 This scan can be slow, and tedious whenever you need to keep fixing and re-running your script.
 And in many cases, the game start address will stay the same between script runs, rendering the scan unnecessary: